-An account can have three balances
+An account can have three balances:

-pending_balance: The total amount of transfers that are in a pending state.
+pending_balance: This balance is the total amount of transfers that are in a pending state.
 These transfers will affect the

-available_balanceunless they are canceled prior to completion.
+available_balanceupon settlement unless they are returned or canceled prior to completion.

 locked_balance on the overdraft reserve root account.